Phoenix vs Brimstone matchup in Valorant

 Phoenix vs Brimstone Matchup Summary

-The Phoenix vs Brimstone matchup in Valorant is a heavily one-sided matchup.
-Based on 3 competitive matches analyzed, Brimstone wins 100.0% of the time compared to Phoenix's 0.0%, a 100.0 percentage point difference.
+The Phoenix vs Brimstone matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 4 competitive matches analyzed, Brimstone wins 75.0% of the time compared to Phoenix's 25.0%, a 50.0 percentage point difference.
 The most significant gap is in fragging ability, where Brimstone consistently outperforms.
 In this Duelist vs Controller matchup, Brimstone has overwhelming superiority in this agent matchup.
 Phoenix should never take isolated fights against Brimstone and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Phoenix vs Brimstone Fragging Analysis